 The team identified that an annual get-together of technologists was desperately needed as a community-building activity for sector technologists, and that the meeting would need to be held independently of CBAA National Conference.

-The first Technorama was held in September 2009, and since then Technorama conferences have been hosted annually1 in Melbourne, Adelaide, Canberra and Sydney.
+The first stand-alone Technorama event was held in September 2009, and since then Technorama conferences have been hosted annually1 in Melbourne, Adelaide, Canberra and Sydney.

-In 2015 the group formed as a legally constituted not-for-profit Association: Technorama Incorporated.
+In 2015 the unincorporated group reformed as a legally constituted not-for-profit Association: Technorama Incorporated.

 Our vision for Technorama is that it becomes the focal point which brings technologists together, and supports their efforts.
 At the Technorama 2015 event, the meeting unanimously adopted the following set of objects for Technorama: